Stay Online, Stay Operational

-High availability ensures that users can access services even if one or more components fail, minimizing the impact of downtime.
+High Availability ensures that users can access services even if one or more components fail, minimising the impact of downtime.

-Disaster recovery ensures that critical data is backed up and can be restored in case of data loss due to hardware failure, cyber-attack, or other disasters.
+Disaster recovery ensures that critical data is backed up and can be restored in case of data loss due to hardware failure, cyber attacks or other disasters.

-High availability and disaster recovery ensure that organizations can maintain business continuity even during unexpected events, minimizing the impact on revenue and reputation.
+High availability and disaster recovery ensure that organisations can maintain business continuity even during unexpected events, minimising the impact on revenue and reputation.

-Many industries and governments have regulations that require organizations to have high availability and disaster recovery plans in place to protect sensitive data and services.
+Many industries and governments have regulations requiring organisations to have high availability and disaster recovery plans to protect sensitive data and services.

 This involves deploying redundant hardware and software components that can take over seamlessly in case of failure.